Loch Leven (Kinross): Conservation designations

 Loch Leven forms the main part of the Loch Leven national nature reserve (NNR), which covers 1823 ha of loch and islands.
 The NNR is managed by NatureScot, with the wetlands on the southern shore being managed by the Royal Society for the Protection of Birds (RSPB) and the fishing and shooting managed by Kinross Estate.
 Castle Island is managed by Historic Environment Scotland, who also run the ferry to the island.
 Loch Leven was first declared a National Nature Reserve in 1964 and re-declared in 2002, when it was extended to include the RSPB Loch Leven section.
 The NNR is classified as a Category II protected area by the International Union for Conservation of Nature.

 As an internationally important site for wildlife Loch Leven holds a number of different conservation designations, being designated as a Site of Special Scientific Interest (SSSI), a Special Protection Area (SPA), and a Ramsar site.

 There are also sites designated for their historical value surrounding Loch Leven.
 Lochleven Castle and St Serf's Priory are Scheduled Monuments.
 Kinross House is a Category A listed building, and its grounds are listed in the Inventory of Gardens and Designed Landscapes in Scotland.

-Although greatly improved in recent years, the loch continues to suffer from a high phosphorus load and other pollution, primarily as a result of surrounding agricultural practises, which has contributed to occasional algal blooms on the loch and reduced feature condition.
+Although greatly improved in recent years, the loch continues to suffer from a high phosphorus load and other pollution, primarily as a result of surrounding agricultural practices, which has contributed to occasional algal blooms on the loch and reduced feature condition.
 Work is ongoing to continue to reduce these effects, however it is thought that increasing summer temperatures now play a significant role in the formation of these blooms.